THE ART OF CYBER CRIME

 Since I was educated to the fact that pirate hackers have the ability to use your computer and work inside the framework of your motherboard and software to achieve their malicious ends, I have assumed that is an ongoing possibility.
 Even with anti virus software, no system of protection is perfect.
 Otherwise, major entities like Equifax (and Target Store Accounts) would not get hacked.

 They pay big bucks to keep that from happening, and yet it still does.
-My biggest fear as they could be inside my computer looking over my shoulder at any point in time without my having any knowledge of their presence.
+My biggest fear is that evil conspirators could be inside my computer looking over my shoulder at any point in time without my having any knowledge of their presence.
 So I take extra precautions on how I expose critical data and make purchases.
 I won’t detail what I do here, but suffice it to say I have not had any breaches for several years now.

 Suggestion For The Novice Computer User

-With my brutal education so far, I can make the following recommendations:
+With my brutal education guiding my steps going forward so far, I can now make the following recommendations:

 - Backup you data at least once a month to have it available if you lose access to your computer permanently.
 I use a 128 gigabyte flash drive for that purpose and it has worked with no malfunctions for several years now.